-Jan 04 Workers’ Comp and “Off The Clock” Employees – What You Need To Know
+04 Jan Workers’ Comp and “Off The Clock” Employees

 Workers’ compensation insurance usually covers employees when they’re injured in the workplace performing within the scope of their employment.
-Naturally you might also assume coverage ends when employees are “off the clock.”
+Naturally you might also assume your policy does not cover “off the clock” employees.
 However, things aren’t always that simple.

 Coming & Going Rule

 If an employee travels for work and injures themselves, workers’ compensation coverage may apply.
 It protects employees, and the employer benefits by avoiding the burden of having to pay the associated medical costs and lost wages.

 However, many exceptions exist for employees who don’t regularly travel for work, too.
 It is important that employers understand when employees may qualify for medical costs and lost wages, even if they aren’t in their workplace.

 While workers’ compensation usually does not cover employees traveling to and from work, it makes an exception if the person performs duties that benefit the company.